Calibrated Explanations: with Uncertainty Information and Counterfactuals

-It is essential to discuss the importance of the discretizer for the creation of unambiguously interpretable rules.
-As the feature weights are the difference between the calibrated probability estimate and the average of all the groups, not including the feature value of the test instance, it would obscure the meaning of the feature weight if the feature rule could be of the form $0<$~\verb|feature f|~$\leq2$.
+It is essential to discuss rule logic that results in unambiguously interpretable rules.
+For categorical features, the only logical factual rule is based on the identity condition.
+For numerical features, several different rules can be formed.
+As the feature weights are the difference between the calibrated probability estimate of $x$ and the average calibrated probability estimates on the perturbed instances within a group, it would obscure the meaning of the feature weight if the feature rule could be a \textit{between} rule, i.e., be of the form $0<$~\verb|feature f|~$\leq2$.
 The reason is that it is often reasonable to assume that probabilities for values below the interval (\verb|feature f|~$\leq0$) may differ significantly from probabilities for values above the interval (\verb|feature f|~$>2$), making an average of the two hard to interpret.
-Consequently, the discretizer is meant to be binary for normal use of CE (even if other discretizers are allowed).
-We have added two binary discretizers to the set of discretizers provided by LIME: \begin{enumerate} \item A simple binary discretizer (\verb|BinaryDiscretizer|) setting the threshold to the median of all values in the calibration set for any numerical feature.
-This discretizer is identical to the \verb|QuartileDiscretizer| (and \verb|DecileDiscretizer|) in LIME, except that only the median is used. \item A binary entropy discretizer (\verb|BinaryEntropyDiscretizer|, which is the default discretizer), equal to the \verb|EntropyDiscretizer| in LIME in every aspect except that the tree depth is limited to $1$, to force a binary split based on the threshold defined by an ordinary decision tree applied to the feature values in the calibration set. \end{enumerate}

-Note that when using a binary discretizer for numeric features, only two groups will be formed, one of which will represent $f_v'$, simplifying equation~(\ref{eq:w^f}) to $w^f=p - p^{\neg f_v'}$ (and equations~(\ref{eq:w_0^f}) and~(\ref{eq:w_1^f}) correspondingly).
+Consequently, it is only the threshold being closest to the feature value that is used to form a rule.